Master Plan in Santiago

-This competition asked for the challenging task of designing a high-density residential complex within one of the fastest urban development areas in Santiago.
-The proposal considers a compound of 2.400 dwelling units structured in such a way that maximizes panoramic views onto San Cristóbal Hill and the Andes mountain range, at the same time as liberating ground floor space for the benefit of a new great urban park.
+This project consists on a large-scale mixed-use commercial and residential complex in Santiago, Chile.
+The competition asked for the challenging task of designing a high-density development within the fastest developing area in Santiago.
+The project includes a complex of 2.800 dwelling units.
+It is structured in such a way that maximizes panoramic views onto San Cristóbal Hill and the Andes mountain range.
+At the same time, it liberates ground floor space for the benefit of a new great urban park.
 It also promotes optimal natural ventilation, lighting and privacy for its residents.

-The project focuses on its relation with its context and the urban frontage towards the main street.
+This new residential complex in Santiago focuses on its relation with its context.
 It is distributed in high-rise towers on the inside of the plot, and lower-rise slab buildings towards the main avenue.
-The towers liberate space on ground floor, and therefore enable for the new main park, which occupies the majority of the site.
-The lower-rise slab buildings aim to consolidate the urban character of the Western edge of the plot.
-This Western edge faces a double avenue of large trees, towards which the slab buildings turn, giving a sense of urban dynamism and widening up the public space.
-These widenings are intended to preserve the existing vegetation, while also allowing for new public spaces in connection with commercial programs, cafés and restaurants.
+On one hand, the towers liberate space on ground floor, and therefore enable for the new main park.
+On the other hand, the lower-rise slab buildings aim to consolidate the western edge of the plot.
+The slab buildings make slight turns and kinks, giving a sense of urban dynamism and widening up the public space.
+These widenings are intended to preserve the existing vegetation.
+At the same time, they also allow for new commercial spaces, cafés and restaurants.